boazbk/tcs/lec_08_uncomputability.md

 ## Is every function computable?

-We saw that NAND programs can compute every finite function.
+We saw that NAND-CIRC programs can compute every finite function.
-A natural guess is that NAND++ programs could compute every infinite function.
+A natural guess is that NAND-TM programs could compute every infinite function.
 However, this turns out to be _false_, even for  functions with $0/1$ output.
 That is, there exists a function $F:\{0,1\}^* \rightarrow \{0,1\}$ that is  _uncomputable_!
 This is actually quite surprising, if you think about it.